Balance Sheet

 Assets – Cash and Cash Equivalents

-Includes cash and highly liquid assets with a short term to maturity (usually 90 days).
+Cash and cash equivalents include cash and highly liquid assets with a short term to maturity (usually 90 days).
 This item is always categorized as a current asset.

-Assets – Short Term Investments
+Assets – Short-Term Investments

 Assets – Inventories